Esperance Luvindao

 Esperance Luvindao is a Namibian politician, medical doctor, public health advocate, humanitarian, and international speaker.
-In March 2025, Hon Dr Luvindao was appointed as Namibia's Minister of Health and Social Services, making her the youngest Health Minister in African History, according to sources not verified, and the second youngest Health Minister in Global History, second to Minister Ariana Campero of Bolivia appointed at the age of 28.
+In March 2025, Luvindao was appointed as Namibia's Minister of Health and Social Services, making her the youngest health minister in African history, and the second youngest Health Minister in global history, second to Minister Ariana Campero of Bolivia, appointed at the age of 28.
 She shares second place with Minister Adam Vojtech of the Czech Republic, also appointed at the age of 31.
-During the 78th World Health Assembly held between 19 and 27 May 2025, Dr. Luvindao was appointed as the Chairperson of Committee A.
+During the 78th World Health Assembly held between 19 and 27 May 2025, Luvindao was appointed as the chairperson of Committee A.

 Background and education

 Luvindao was born in Namibia in 1994.
 She attended Martti Ahtisaari Primary School in Windhoek before transferring to St Paul's College, where she completed Grade 12.

-Luvindao obtained her Bachelor of Medicine and Bachelor of Surgery (MBChB) degree from the University of Namibia School of Medicine.
+Luvindao obtained her Bachelor of Medicine and Bachelor of Surgery (MBChB) degrees from the University of Namibia School of Medicine.
 She later earned a Master of Business Administration (MBA) in Healthcare Management from the Management College of Southern Africa (MANCOSA) and completed executive and management coaching studies at the University of Cape Town.
-She completed a postgraduate certificate in digital health with Harvard Business Online and holds a Postgraduate Diploma in Public Health from the University of Pretoria.
+She completed a postgraduate certificate in digital health with Harvard Business Online and holds a postgraduate diploma in Public Health from the University of Pretoria.

 Career

-Luvindao played a key role in Namibia's COVID-19 response as Data Manager for the National Task Force before transitioning into full-time clinical practice.
+Luvindao played a key role in Namibia's COVID-19 response as data manager for the National Task Force before transitioning into full-time clinical practice.
 She specialized in gynecology and non-communicable diseases, working at public hospitals under the Ministry of Health and Social Services.

 In 2019, she founded Osaat Africa Health Foundation, focusing on women's health education, contraceptive access, and digital health solutions.
 The foundation launched Menga, a digital platform for medication access in informal settlements, and Emily's Health, a book on women's health published in eight native languages.
-Luvindao also led the launch of the first portable sonar probe weighing 0.9 kg in Namibia for fibroid and obstetric assessments in rural areas without internet connectivity.
+Luvindao also led the launch of the first portable sonar probe, weighing 0.9 kg, in Namibia for fibroid and obstetric assessments in rural areas without internet connectivity.

 She served on the Health Professions Council of Namibia's Disciplinary Board and the Omnicare Trust Board until March 2025.